theobald-software/theobald-software.github.io/content/_en/xtract-is/index.md

 old_url: /Xtract-IS-EN/
 ---
 ### Architecture<br>
-Xtract IS is a plug-in for the SQL Server Integration Services (SSIS).
+Xtract IS is not a plug-in for the SQL Server Integration Services (SSIS).
 It cannot be used outside SSIS,

 so that a SQL Server license is required, even if the SQL Server database is not used.